MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

     _Resource group blade_

 1. In the Resource group blade enter the name of your resource group that you will use for this lab.
-Note tat the names of resource groups are not publicly addressable but they must be unique in the account.
+Note that the names of resource groups are not publicly addressable but they must be unique in the account.
 After naming the resource group click the Resource group location link and choose the location closest to where you are.
 Optionally, if you have multiple Microsoft Azure subscriptions you can select the subscription by clicking on the Subscription link.
 Leave the Pin to Startboard checked so the resource group appears on your Azure Portal home screen.
 When finished entering the data, click the **Create** button at the bottom of the blade.

   If there are any errors, such as spaces in the name, you will see errors reported in the blade next to the field with the error.
 Hover the mouse over the red exclamation point to see how to fix the error.